 Words the Turtle Taught Me

-Susan’s fourth collection of poetry, Words the Turtle Taught Me, has just been published by Cinnamon Press.
+Susan’s fourth collection of poetry, Words the Turtle Taught Me, was published by Cinnamon Press in 2018.
 Described by writer Philip Hoare as ‘vital, glorious, salutary’, the collection grew out of Susan’s recent poetry residency with the Marine Conservation Society.
 Fostering engagement with endangered ocean species, it blends science with shamanism, contemporary ecological peril with ancient myth.

 World Animal Day

 Susan is honoured to be World Animal Day poet-in-residence, helping to raise awareness of, and generate support for, this global animal welfare initiative.
 Each year, she’s invited to write a new poem, the first of which, focusing on endangered species and extinction, was unveiled and circulated on World Animal Day, October 4th 2015.
 Other subjects with which she has engaged include the controversial issue of de-extinction and the theme of ocean debris – most notably, the injuries/deaths sustained by marine creatures when they become entangled in discarded fishing gear or ingest plastic rubbish that they mistake for prey.

 Susan also much enjoys being poet-in-residence with the British Animal Studies Network, facilitated by the University of Strathclyde.
 The Network’s themed conferences always attract a wide range of participants and attendees including historians, geographers, artists, writers, sociologists and vets.
 In the past few years, Susan has been commissioned to write animal-focused poems on the subject of ‘smelling’, ‘hearing’ and ‘sex’, while the subject for the 2019 conference is ’emotion’.